By J. L. Starkey

 No more emergencies

 “When should I plan to come up?”
 I asked mom, struggling to make it sound like things were fine.
-But they weren’t fine at all.
-My dad was dying, and on that beautiful day in May 2014, he had been released to home with hospice care.
-I was almost 400 miles away, and I wanted to see my dad.
+But things weren’t fine at all.
+Dad was dying, and on that beautiful day in May 2014, he had been released to home with hospice care, and I wanted to see him.

 “You might want to make it sooner rather than later,” mom said.

 I knew it then.
 He didn’t have long.
-After all, this was my mother, the same woman who told me to “go ahead and work the rest of the day” after dad had his first stroke because, as she said, “I don’t want you driving when you’re upset.”
+After all, this was my mother, the same woman who told me to “go ahead and work the rest of the day” after dad had his first stroke.
+“I don’t want you driving when you’re upset,” she explained.

-I don’t know what I expected in-home hospice to look like, but for some reason I pictured people sitting around and crying.
-Odd, that thought, because we are not that type of family.
+I didn’t know what in-home hospice care looked like, but for some reason I pictured people sitting around and crying.
+Odd, that thought, because we’re not that type of family.
 We carry on.
 We keep on living.
 It doesn’t mean we’re strong…it’s just what we do.

 I arrived at my parents’ home and found no tears.
 Instead, things just felt…peaceful.
 I met dad’s hospice nurse, and she gave us an update on his condition.
 As she spoke, I glanced at the DNR order displayed prominently on the refrigerator.
 If there was an emergency, we were NOT to call 911.
 We were to call hospice.